dongchen-coder/symRIByInputOuputExamples/README.md

 (2) How to ensure progress?

 (3) Rules to remove equalivents?
 (1) Type guided: contant > var > expr (2) length guided: short > long (3) random?
 (4) reserve more than one?

+(4) How to encode cacheline granularity into target program?

+(5) How to make the synthesized program more likely to be the correct one instead of overfitting (like expressions with only constants are likely to be overfitted)?